madhoksonal/madhoksonal.github.io/projects.md

 insert gif

 * Implemented same payroll processing system except using JavaFX to create a GUI for the user.
-* Link to Github repo [here](https://github.com/amorfati-s/Project-3-213 "Payroll Processing Github Repo JavaFX")
+* More info on Github repo [here](https://github.com/amorfati-s/Project-3-213 "Payroll Processing Github Repo JavaFX")

 ### RU Cafe Application in JavaFX (Java)